 Mary Ann Halvorson Scholarship.
 Established in 2014, the Mary Ann Halvorson Scholarship is made possible by a bequest to the University from the estate of Mary Ann Halvorson given in memory of her contributions to school psychology.
 Ms. Mary Ann Halvorson was a practicing school psychologist in the Madison Metropolitan School District from 1958 to 1985 where she made major contributions to children, families, and the schools.
-A scholarship stipend of approximately \$6,000 will be paid to the school psychology Program are encouraged to apply for the scholarship when announced in the spring of each year.
+A scholarship stipend of approximately \$6,000 will be paid to the school psychology student selected by the faculty.
+Students in the School Psychology Program are encouraged to apply for the scholarship when announced in the spring of each year.